-Pricing Periods: On-peak: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding holidays, specified below.
+9:00 a.m. to 9:00 p.m. (closed to new customers) Monday through Friday, excluding holidays, specified below.

 Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, the day designated to be celebrated as such.